 The jury made a gross award of a little over $80,000 and with factoring in plaintiff’s responsibility he received a little over $50,000.
 “The client was very satisfied with the result.
 We had the opportunity to try his case in court and to tell his side of the story and he felt that a jury of his peers was fair,” Spear says.

-If you or a family member live in Pennsylvania or New Jersey and have been injured in an accident involving a bicycle and a vehicle, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or through his website for a free consultation.
+If you or a family member live in Pennsylvania or New Jersey and have been injured in an accident involving a bicycle and a vehicle, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or by form for a free consultation.
 You can discuss what happened, how the law may apply and your best options for obtaining compensation.